Mindful MenopauseJun 26, 2021

 I find that women focus only on these outward symptoms because, well, of course, these are speaking the loudest.
 How can you ignore it!

 But there are also some very positive and freeing aspects of this phase.
-And that awaken women to their deeper and truer path and potential.
+And that awakened women to their deeper and truer path and potential.
 And it's this aspect that is ignored.